mrhappyasthma/React-Crypto-Tracker/README.md

 ## Live Demo

-A live demo of this repo is hosted on Heroku at https://react-crypto-tracker.herokuapp.com/
+A live demo of this repo is hosted on Netlify at https://react-covid-19-cases-tracker.netlify.app/.

 ## Tutorial